St Peter’s in History

-The magnificence and detail of the stone sculpture suggests that either the Norman Earls of Northampton, Simon de Senlis II or III must have commissioned the building program.
+The magnificence and detail of the stone sculpture suggest that either the Norman Earls of Northampton, Simon de Senlis II or III must have commissioned the building program.
 Similarities are apparent in the style of sculpture at Reading Abbey, King Henry I’s mausoleum church.
 Art historians draw parallels with Durham Cathedral.
 Motifs occurring in the sculpture patterns indicate a close link with the monks of St Andrews Priory which was Northampton’s Cluniac monastery.

 Saxon St Peter’s is reputed to have housed the shrine of St Ragener, said to be kinsman to St Edmund, the East Anglian king, and who was slain with his uncle by the Danes in 870.
-The story tells that St Ragener’s burial place was discovered in St Peter’s during the reign of King Edward the Confessor and many miracles ensued.
+The story tells that St. Ragener’s burial place was discovered in St Peter’s during the reign of King Edward the Confessor and many miracles ensued.
 There is no historical evidence for this tale.

 Devotion to an altar dedicated to St Ragener continued in the Norman church at least until the 15th century.
 We have this evidence from the Wills of townspeople up until the Reformation.

 Northampton Castle was of national importance as the site of the confrontation between Henry II and Archbishop Thomas Beckett.
-The negotiations there between King John and the bishops and barons, led to the proclamation of Magna Carta.
+The negotiations there between King John and the bishops and barons led to the proclamation of the Magna Carta.
 It was the scene of the infamous treaty of 1328 when Edward III gave up his right to the over-lordship of Scotland.
 In December 1380 Parliament met at Northampton and imposed the iniquitous Poll Tax that led to the Peasants’ Revolt.